 Ketamine has been approved since the 1970s for anesthesia purposes.
 However, it does not mean that because it is “off-label’ for depression, it can’t be used safely for this indication.
 It only means that the drug manufacturer can’t advertise for its use in depression.Take for example, aspirin is FDA-approved for fever and pain, but is widely used off-label for preeclampsia, emergency management of stroke or a heart attack, and even prevention of blood clots in people who have atrial fibrillation.
 Off-label only indicates that it is not FDA approved for depression, but a significant amount of research and data already shows that it is effective and safe, and has already been used widely by doctors and medical health professionals as an adjunct to current therapeutic methods

 The standard regimen followed at The Injection and Infusion Clinic of ABQ is six infusions spread over two to three weeks.
 Adjustments are made based on individual response.
 Though randomized controlled studies have documented responses even on the first day of infusion.
 Our experience in the clinic is that most patients have a response by the fourth infusion.
 When this occurs, remaining infusions are then spaced out a bit longer (e.g. instead of the 5th infusion occurring in two-three days, we postpone it to five or even seven days).
 Take note however that the number of sessions for each patient are extremely variable and is based on patient response and preference.
-Please do not forget to complete Mood Monitor so we can help you get the optimal management plan for your condition here at The Injection and Infusion Clinic of ABQ.
-We are highly committed to give you the best experience in our clinic.
+We highly encourage you schedule counseling in between sessions, so you can unpack your experiences.
+Here at The Injection and Infusion Clinic of ABQ, we are highly committed to give you the best experience.

 Studies has shown that a single 45-minute Ketamine Infusion can produce rapid reductions in PTSD symptoms as measured by the Clinician-Administered PTSD Scale to increase the duration of effect a series of 6 infusions.